-As we’re starting our 16th year of homeschooling, we get ready to launch a second child into college.
-Here’s what we’ve done to prepare our homeschooled kids for college.
+As we’re starting our 18th year of homeschooling, our children include one college graduate, one college sophomore, two high schoolers, and two middle schoolers, it’s time to update this post.
+Here’s what we’ve done and/or continue to do to prepare our homeschooled kids for college.

 So far, the experiment is working!
 I still have a ton to learn; I anticipate that by the time FishChick9 is in high school, I will have a head of white hair and hopefully much wisdom.
 One can only hope!

 How We Are Preparing Our Homeschooled Kids for College

 Here are some of the things that I’ve done as their teacher or that they’ve done as students to get better prepared for this next stage of education: